MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-solution-explorer.md

  ![Load more components](media/load-more.PNG "Load more components")

+ ## Search and filter in a project

- You can also search for a specific component by its name or filter the all items in the list by the component type.
+ You can also search for a specific component by its name.

  ![Search component](media/project-search-box.PNG "Search component")

+ Or filter all items in the list by the component type.

  ![Filter component by type](media/project-filter.PNG "Filter component by type")

+ ## Contextual commands

  As you select each component, the actions available in the command bar will change depending on the type of the component you have selected and if the project is the default or a managed one.